-GASB Statement No. 76 - Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-The provisions of GASB Statement No. 76 are effective for financial statements beginning after June 15, 2015.
-GASB Statement No. 76 does not have a material effect on the Authority's financial statements.
+GASB Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other than Pension Plans.
+The provisions of GASB Statement No. 75 are effective for financial statements beginning after June 15, 2017.
+The Authority has not fully judged the effect of the implementation of GASB Statement No. 75 as of the date of the basic financial statements.